Sample-Efficient Reinforcement Learning of Partially Observable Markov Games: Introduction

 In terms of algorithmic design, our algorithms build upon the optimistic MLE methodology developed in \cite{Liu2022when}.
 Compared to \cite{Liu2022when}, our main algorithmic contribution lies in the design of the optimistic equilibrium computation subroutine in the self-play setting and the optimistic maximin policy design in the adversarial setting.
 In terms of analysis, our proofs requrie new techniques tailored to controlling game-theoretic regret, in addition to the OMLE guarantees imported from \cite{Liu2022when}.
 For more detailed explanations of our technical contribution, please refer to Section \ref{subsec:tech-novel}.

-\paragraph{Imperfect-information extensive-form games} In the literature on game theory, there is a long history of learning Imperfect-Information Extensive-Form Games (IIEFGs), \citep[see, e.g.,][]{zinkevich2007regret,gordon2007no,farina2020faster,farina2021model,kozuno2021model} and the references therein.
-IIEFGs can be viewed as special cases of POMGs with \emph{tree-structured} transition and a special form of emission which can be represented as information sets.
-Such emission structure prohibits any state from emitting a distribution over \emph{more than one} observations.
-Consequently, their results do not apply to learning POMGs with general transition and emission.
+\paragraph{Imperfect-information extensive-form games} In the literature on game theory, there is a long history of learning Imperfect-Information Extensive-Form Games with perfect recall (IIEFGs), \citep[see, e.g.,][]{zinkevich2007regret,gordon2007no,farina2020faster,farina2021model,kozuno2021model} and the references therein.
+IIEFGs can be viewed as special cases of POMGs with \emph{tree-structured} transition and \emph{deterministic} emission (which are also known as information sets).
+As a result, IIEFGs can not \emph{efficiently} represent POMGs with \emph{general} transition and \emph{stochastic} emission (see Appendix \ref{sec:iiefg}), and thus sample-efficient learning results for IIEFGs does not imply sample-efficient learning of POMGs.
+On the other hand, we show that all IIEFGs can be \emph{efficiently} represented by $1$-weakly revealing POMGs (see Appendix \ref{sec:iiefg}).
+Therefore, all algorithms and theoretical results developed in this paper can immediately used to learn IIEFGs with a polynomial sample complexity.

 \paragraph{Decentralized POMDPs} There is another classic model for studying multi-agent partially observable RL, named decentralized POMDPs \citep[e.g.,][]{oliehoek2012decentralized,oliehoek2016concise}, which is a special subclass of POMGs where all players share a common reward target.
 Compared to general POMGs, decentralized POMDPs can only simulate cooperative relations among players, while general POMGs can model both cooperative and competitive relations.
 Besides, most works \citep[e.g.,][]{nair2003taming,bernstein2005bounded,oliehoek2008optimal,szer2012maa,dibangoye2016optimally,liu2017learning,amato2019modeling} along this direction mainly focus on the computational complexity of planning with \emph{known} models or simulators instead of the sample efficiency of learning from interactions (as in this paper), which requires learning and estimating the unknown environment while balancing the tradeoff between exploration and exploitation.